jolice/injectq/README.md

 ## Configuration

-The extension may be configured via the `@EnableInjectQuery` placed at any point of the application.
+The extension may be configured via the `@EnableInjectQuery` annotation.
 Currently supported configuration options are listed below.

-Notice that there can be at most one `@EnableInjectQuery` annotation throughout the application, otherwise the exception is fired.

 #### Path